ferntheplant/fjorn-bear/README.md

 ## Styling

 Copy and paste the `theme.css` file into the styling theme on the [Bear Dashboard](https://bearblog.dev/dashboard/).
-TODO: restructure the CSS and commend it for future me
+TODO: restructure the CSS and comment it for future me